neetmadann/neetmadann.github.io/PowerBI/OthersWork/README.md

 This archive is a personal collection of valuable work created by others — including code, formulas, and notes.

-Carefully compiled for future learning, reference, and inspiration.
+Carefully compiled for personal use and inspiration, not intended to take credit
-Not intended for redistribution or publication.